+It is illegal to use force against others in most cases, but one of the strongest criminal defenses to these crimes is arguing that you were acting in self defense.
 While most people know that you can claim that you acted in self defense in order to fight charges of violent crimes, including homicide, attempted murder, assault, battery and road rage, fewer people know that the same legal precedent applies to protecting others.
-That means that if you see someone being sexually assaulted, beaten or threatened, you can step in to protect them if necessary.
+That means that if you see someone being sexually assaulted, beaten or threatened, California state law says that you can step in to protect them if necessary.

 There are restrictions to what you can do in the name of defending yourself or others though, and that means you can’t beat someone within an inch of their life for flipping someone off.
-In order to justifiably claim you acted in self-defense, you need to have reasonably believed that you or another person was in actual danger of being illegally harmed, injured or killed and that you used no more force than necessary to stop that from happening.
+In order to justifiably claim you acted in defense of others, you need to have reasonably believed the other person was in actual danger of being illegally harmed, injured or killed and that you used no more force than necessary to stop that from happening.
 You do not need to try to escape or help someone else escape the situation before using force.
-These details are important, so make sure there is an actual threat and that you do not do any more injury than necessary to stop the threat or else your Carmel Valley defense attorney may not be able to successfully argue that you acted in self defense.
+These details are important, so make sure there is an actual threat and that you do not do any more injury than necessary to stop the threat or you may not be able to successfully argue that you acted in defense of others.

-If you have any questions about self defense or the defense of another, or if you have been accused of a violent crime, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with a top criminal defense lawyer in Carmel Valley.
+If you have any questions about how the law handles the defense of another, or if you have been accused of a violent crime, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image courtesy of Wikipedia